Galway Airport: History

+On 21 February 2007, the Government of Ireland announced that it was providing €6.3 million in capital grant money for Galway Airport.
+In 2008, this allocation was reduced by 50–60% as a result of national budget cutbacks.
+Aer Arann added a service to Amsterdam in 2008 which operated via Waterford Airport but was discontinued after a short period.

 After 2008, numbers and routes dropped considerably with only Aer Arann routes to Luton, Lorient (seasonal), Manchester and Edinburgh remaining.
-In March 2011, Aer Arann launched twice-daily flights to London Southend Airport.
+In 2010, Manx2 added two services – Belfast International and Cork; these services were withdrawn in 2011.
+In March 2011, Aer Arann launched twice-daily flights to Southend Airport.
 An additional "Development Fee" of €10 was charged to all departing passengers aged 12 years and over.

+In June 2011, the Irish government announced that funding for Galway Airport would cease by December 2011.
+The government stated that the decision was taken to focus on the four other regional airports, which would receive state funding for 2012.
 On 12 October 2011, Aer Arann announced that it was to suspend its services from Galway for the winter season, commencing on 31 October.
 This meant that there were no scheduled services from Galway.
 Airport management stated that the airport would remain open.
 Galway was the second Irish airport after Sligo Airport to have its scheduled services suspended in 2011.
 In February 2012, workers at the airport staged a sit-in to protest against the risk that their redundancy payments might not materialise after the airport's bankers had seized its working capital.

-In January 2015, Galway Airport reopened to commercial flights.
-The first commercial jet, under the new licence, arrived on 13 January 2015 from Stuttgart in Germany.
-The airport has obtained a new aviation licence, and a fuel licence recently, from the IAA.
-The Irish Air Corps carried out an audit of the facility, and the coastguard search and rescue helicopter operations staff visited the facility to carry out their own audit.
+In 2013, the two local authorities, Galway City Council and Galway County Council, took control of the airport.
+In November 2013, it was announced that the airport's aviation licence would cease, effectively closing the facility.

+In January 2015, Galway Airport briefly reopened to commercial flights.
 The airport was being operated under licence from Galway County Council until May 2015 by Carnmore Aviation Ltd., a company owned by the Conneely Group in Ballinasloe.
 The Group also owns Weston Airport near Dublin, and the staff was shared between the airports.
 "It is only a small step but great to have commercial aviation back at Galway Airport."
-The airport closed for commercial traffic in 2016, and is only used by the local flying club.
+The airport closed for commercial traffic in 2016, and thereafter was only used by a local flying club.

-During the Covid 19 Pandemic the Irish Health Authorities used the Airport as one of the venues for their public COVID-19 testing programme.
+During the COVID-19 pandemic the Irish Health Authorities used the Airport buildings as one of the venues for their public COVID-19 testing programme.

-Government assistance

-On 21 February 2007, the Government of Ireland announced that it was providing €6.3 million in capital grant money for Galway Airport.
-In 2008, this allocation was reduced by 50–60% as a result of national budget cutbacks.

-In June 2011, the Government announced that funding for Galway Airport would cease by December 2011.
-The Government stated that the decision was taken to consolidate the four other regional airports which would receive state funding for 2012.
+In 2021, plans were announced to redevelop the site as a studio for film and TV production, to launch in 2022 but as of 2023, these have not proceeded, in part, apparently, due to the limited duration of the planning permission granted.
+There have been discussions at Galway City and County Councils about future ownership options.

 General aviation

-Galway Flying Club uses the airport for fixed-wing training and leisure flying.
+Galway Flying Club has used the airport for fixed-wing training and leisure flying.